yh-luo/psychopy_tobii_infant/README.md

 This package was based on [psychopy_tobii_controller](https://github.com/hsogo/psychopy_tobii_controller), with some some modifications for developmental research.

-### Cautions
+## Cautions

-- This project is unofficial.
+- This project is not a stand-alone program.
+It is an implementation of PsychoPy for Tobii eye trackers.
-- This project is under development.
+- This project is unofficial and under development.
 - Test the scripts thoroughly before jump into data collection!

-### TODO

-- Support PsychoPy 3

 ## Author